taskcluster/taskcluster-lib-validate/README.md

 The return value from `validate` is either `null` if nothing is wrong, or an error message that tries to do a decent job of explaining what went wrong in plain, understandable language.
-An error message may look as follows:
+Validation will refer to absolute schema id's in error messages.
+For example:

 ```
 Schema Validation Failed: